Antwerp Diamond Bank: Early years

-In 1937, Belgium passed bank reform legislation that allowed the Comptoir Diamantaire Anversois to become a bank.
-At this point the Comptoir changed its name to Antwerp Diamond Bank.
-It also took the opportunity to double its equity base to BEF60 million (approximately 1.5 million euros), by bringing in Kredietbank and Compagnie Financière et Industrielle (Confindus)-Banque de Bruxelles as shareholders.
+In 1937, Belgium passed bank reform legislation that allowed the CDA to become a bank, upon which the company changed its name to Antwerp Diamond Bank.
+It simultaneously doubled its equity base to BEF60 million (approximately 1.5 million euros), by bringing in the Kredietbank and Banque de Bruxelles as shareholders.

 World War II

-The diamond industry in Antwerp was heavily Jewish in its membership and so suffered inordinately during the Nazi occupation of Belgium during World War II.
-However, the Bank had been proactive.
-In 1940, before the German invasion, the then managing director and his staff moved their clients' diamond stock, consisting of both loan collateral and goods in custody, then valued at BEF 100 million (circa 2.5 million euros), and shipped them via France to England and ultimately into the United States.
+The diamond industry in Antwerp was heavily Jewish in its membership and so suffered inordinately during the German occupation of Belgium during World War II.
+The ADB had been proactive, however.
+In 1940, before the German invasion, it moved its clients' diamond stock, consisting of both loan collateral and goods in custody, then valued at BEF 100 million (circa 2.5 million euros), and shipped them via France to England and ultimately to the United States.
 When the German occupation forces arrived they found the safes, safe deposit boxes, and accounts empty.

 In 1941, Chemical Bank helped ADB establish a special agency in New York.
-After the liberation in 1944 ADB, whose headquarters had moved to Brussels during the war, returned to Antwerp and its clients.
+After the liberation in 1944, ADB, whose headquarters had moved from Antwerp to Brussels during the war, returned to Antwerp and its clients.

-1946-82: the good years ... and the crisis
+Postwar expansion and 1980s crisis

 After the war, ADB helped revive the Belgian diamond industry as the industry relocated from Amsterdam to Antwerp.
 Because of its ties to DeBeers, ADB was a major participant in the financing of rough diamonds at the sights (sales) that DeBeers conducted in London through the Central Selling Organization.

-In 1949 ADB closed the agency in New York City that it had established in 1949.
+In 1949 ADB closed its New York City branch.
 That same year, Forminière sold its shares in ADB to Société Minière de Bécéka (Sibeka).
-Then in 1966 Transatlantique sold its shares in ADP, followed some twenty years later by Sibeka in 1985.
+In 1966, Transatlantique sold its shares in ADP, followed by Sibeka in 1985.

-However, in the early 80's, both the bank and the entire diamond banking community worldwide faced serious problems when the international diamond market came under pressure both from developments inside the industry as well in the world economy in general.
-Still, the support of its shareholders and its customers enabled ADB to maintain its position during the crisis.
+In the early 1980s, both the ADB and the broader diamond banking community worldwide faced challenges when the international diamond market came under pressure.
+ADB was able to maintain its position, however, with the support of its shareholders and its customers.